AlejandroMarchan/collage-maker/README.md

 ![Collage maker](gifs/collage_maker.gif)

+You can try the app in the following url: https://collage-creator.herokuapp.com/

+`Note: Heroku is a free host with CPU and request time limitations, i'm sorry for any inconvenience this may cause`

 ## HOW IT WORKS

 The app is made using the python library Dash, which allows creating a front-end from a python back-end.